 In the previous section we talked about beer, beer style, and this new categorization system that we’re implementing at Tryst.
 What you really need to know are the linking principles behind this system.
 Let’s take a closer look at the definitive Belgian style strong ales…

 Belgians have always retained a bit of a reputation for drinking very strong, high ABV beers.
-ABV is a measurement of the alcoholic content or Alcohol By Volume in … Continued
+ABV is a measurement of … Continued

 I developed a new categorization system for Belgian style beers.
 I’m following up with a four-part series to explain it in more depth.
 This is the first installment in the four part series.